 PROJECT VISION & GOALS

-The Taylor Electric Project will be an interactive art event and public engagement platform commemorating the former industrial ruins of the Rexel Taylor Electric Supply Company in SE Portland – a culturally significant space for street art that was demolished in early 2015.
+The Taylor Electric Project is an on-going interactive art event and public engagement platform commemorating the former industrial ruins of the Rexel Taylor Electric Supply Company in SE Portland – a culturally significant space for street art that was demolished in early 2015.
 This event will formally display community-contributed media (e.g., photographs, videos, poems, zines, articles, original artwork, etc.) taken in, and inspired by, Taylor Electric.
-Our project aims to create a range of community engagement opportunities that encourage diverse community participation.
+This project aims to create a range of community engagement opportunities that encourage diverse community participation.
 To accomplish this, there will be several public engagement elements that will occur through the project website, the art event, and in the community.

 The central focus of this project is to create art and spaces for public learning and dialogue.
 At the event, local artists, community leaders, and academics will lead public discussions on various topics (e.g., street art, the politics and privatization of public space, urban exploring, insurgent place-making, and the impacts of development and urban change on the art communities).
 The forums will be open and promoted to the general public.
 With these discussions, we hope to facilitate dynamic and positive dialogue between the street art communities and other community groups like academics, neighborhood leaders, activists, developers, and business owners.
 The broader goals of these discussions are to educate and build new relationships between diverse communities to help increase mutual understanding, cooperation, and alliances.
 The street art community, while sometimes praised for their bold and colorful interventions, is often under-represented in local politics and misunderstood by the media and larger community.
 With these engagements, we hope to dispel some of these myths and prejudices and promote active community involvement.